 Newbury, Mass.
 First Church

-For more information about this collection please see the finding aid.
+For more information about this document please see the CLA's finding aid.

 At the Phillips Library:

 The following original manuscripts are owned by our project partners, the Phillips Library at the Peabody Essex Museum.
 Further information about their collection can be found in the Phillips Library's finding aid.

 This volume contains documents related to the formation of the First Church, as well as a copy of the church records from 1674-1745.
 These include biographies of Rev. Parker, accounts of the church's founding, meeting minutes, church policies, covenants, baptisms, marriages, member list from 1745, admissions and dismissions.
 There are also copies of legal correspondence and testimonies related to the dispute with Rev. Parker.